Closing the Loop in Affect-Driven Game Adaptation: A Systematic Review: Results

-With respect to the content adaptation methods, Fig.~\ref{fig:stats:adaptmet} shows again a strong preference for knowledge-based approaches, with 15 use cases across the selected studies.
-ML model inference follows quite behind, with 5 instances.
-Note that not all of the ML player models highlighted in the previous paragraph are directly inferenced for adapting content.
-The work of Zook \& Riedl~\cite{zook2015temporal} is a case in point, since it uses ASP---a declarative search-based method---for content adaptation, using the TF player model as one of its inputs for the search procedure.
-Search-based methods, such as the aforementioned ASP, were used in 3 instances, followed by optimization and statistics-based approaches, with 2 uses each.
+With respect to content adaptation methods, Fig.~\ref{fig:stats:adaptmet} again shows a strong preference for knowledge-based approaches, with 21 use cases in the selected studies.
+ML inference appears less often, with five instances, followed by statistical, optimization, and search-based methods.
+Not all ML-based player experience models were directly used as adaptation methods; for example, Zook and Riedl~\cite{zook2015temporal} used tensor factorization for player modeling and answer set programming for content adaptation.

-As show in Fig.~\ref{fig:stats:gametype}, there is considerable variety in the type of games used in the selected studies.
-Most are platformers (4), followed by RPGs and walking simulators (3 each), shooters (2), and survival horror (1).
-There are also two exergames and two educational games, reflecting the context of the respective studies.

-Content adaptation in these games primarily centers around level layout and visuals (Fig.~\ref{fig:stats:adaptcont}), with several instances of adapting NPC attributes (all of which enemies in the selected studies), concrete tasks to perform (``Task attr.''), and in-game player capabilities (``Player attr.''), reflecting the focus on adapting game environments and interactive elements to enrich player experiences.
-Sounds and pacing were adapted in three studies, while suggestions, in the form of feedback and task recommendation, and incentives (i.e., rewards) were adapted in two instances.